ten-protocol/ten-whitepaper/consensus.md

 Note that the L1 Management Contract is not checking the nonces of the submitted rollups, but it checks that the block inclusion proof is valid.
 The L1 contract rejects rollups generated using a proof of inclusion that is not an ancestor of the current block.

-A further issue to solve is to ensure that the host cannot repeatedly submit the proof to the TEE to try to get a lower nonce.
+A further issue to solve is to ensure that the host cannot repeatedly submit the proof to the TEE to try to get a lower nonce, explained [here](#preventing-repeated-random-nonce-generation).

 ## Typical Scenario
 1. A new round starts from the point of view of an Aggregator when it decides that someone has gossiped a winning rollup.
 At that point, it creates a new empty rollup structure, points it to the previous one, and starts adding transactions to it (which are being received from users or by gossip).